If you've never followed George Soros, now is the time to reconsider.

 Given the severity of the housing and credit bubbles that are now collapsing, and Soros' profit-making track record in crises like these, we would do well to ask him what opportunities he sees today.

 The short answer: China

 In his book The New Paradigm for Financial Markets, Soros reveals that during his visit to China in late 2005, he "saw greater opportunity than at any other time in my career."
 He called China -- with its rapid GDP growth and the potentially lucrative privatization of state-owned enterprises (SOEs) -- "the opportunity of a lifetime."

-And that means the opportunity to buy names like China Mobile
+And that means the opportunity to buy high-growth names like Suntech Power

 So what has Soros so interested in China?
 It's largely the same moneymaking trends he saw in the U.S. during the 1980s.